lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 I struggled for a long time with the disorganization of my documents.
 Finding and moving around files was interrupting my workflow too often.
 After discovering [Johnny Decimal](https://johnnydecimal.com/) there were some improvements, but I wasn't satisfied yet.
-After reading [Second Brain](https://www.buildingasecondbrain.com/) by Tiago Forte something clicked in my (first) brain and I was finally able to design a system that works for me.
+While reading [Second Brain](https://www.buildingasecondbrain.com/) by Tiago Forte something clicked in my (first) brain and I was finally able to design a system that works for me.
 Here is my thought process.

 ![](/assets/2023/luca-decimal/library.jpg)